looker-open-source/embed-sdk/README.md

   .catch(console.error)
 ```

 Embed SDK 2.0.x allows the same IFRAME to be used for all Looker embed types.
-Once the connection has been established, use the `loadXXX` methods on the connection to load different Looker embed object instances or types.
+Once the connection has been established, use the `load[Type]` methods on the connection to load different Looker embed object instances or types.

 ## Building URLs for the SDK